 Video Tutorial - Improve Drone Flight Time

 The goal of this report is to demonstrate a simple process for extending your multicopter flight time.
 Many concepts presented here also apply to fixed-wings vehicles.
-The concepts applied here can also be used to increase your drone's range and it's lift capacity.
+The concepts applied here can also be used to increase your drone's lift capacity.

 Table of Contents